developwithpurpose/front-end-developer-exercise/app/README.markdown

 My intention was to refactor this code to support older browser versions but I was not able to do this in time with the 4 hour mark.

-CSS Transision
+CSS Transition
 --------------
 My animation is pretty simple.
-I added a CSS transition to the background of the button when selected.
+I added a CSS fade transition to the background of the button when selected.
 This animation is not expected to work in browsers that do not support JavaScript because the animation is triggered by DOM manipulation.

 Improvements